-We all try to stay on the good side of the IRS, but sometimes you simply can’t pay what you don’t have.
+We all try to stay on the good side of the IRS, but sometimes a financial hardship means you can’t pay the tax you owe.

 What is IRS currently not collectible (CNC) status?

-Also referred to as a hardship status, CNC status is a temporary protection from taxation.
+Also referred to as a hardship status, the IRS Currently Not Collectible status (CNC) provides temporary protection from taxation.
 It applies to taxpayers who cannot afford to pay their taxes and maintain their necessary living expenses.
 These individuals have federal tax owed that would create an economic hardship to repay, even under an installment agreement.

-Under the statute of limitations, the IRS has ten years from the date you first owed back taxes to collect the taxes, interest, and penalties.
-So if your CNC status lasts beyond the ten-year mark, the tax bill disappears.
+Under the collection statute of limitations, the IRS has ten years from the date you first owed back taxes to collect the taxes, interest, and penalties.
+If your CNC status lasts beyond the ten-year mark, the tax bill disappears.

-If you truly cannot afford to pay your tax bill, your first step is to determine whether you qualify for CNC status.
-To do this, you must prove that you can’t pay your taxes, and that forcible collection would cause severe financial hardship.
-You must submit very detailed financial information, as well as filing any missing tax returns from previous years.
+If you are truly unable to pay your tax bill, your first step is to determine whether you qualify for CNC status.
+To do this, you must prove that you can’t pay your taxes and that forcible collection would cause severe financial hardship.
+You must submit very detailed financial information and file any missing tax returns from previous years.
 The IRS does not grant this status lightly.

 Don’t expect the IRS to tell you that you qualify